Indicia-Team/warehouse/README.md

 Once running you can browse the warehouse at http://localhost:8080.
 You can examine the database with pgAdmin at http://localhost:8070.
 Any mail sent by the warehouse can be viewed at http://localhost:8025.

+To reset your docker system to an entirely clean state, execute `./reset.sh` from the `docker` folder.